buildtesters/buildtest/docs/getting_started.rst

     Passed Tests: 1/1 Percentage: 100.000%
     Failed Tests: 0/1 Percentage: 0.000%

-Buildtest will discover the Buildspec as you will see you can provide more than one Buildspec at a time.
+Buildtest will discover the Buildspecs specified by ``-b`` option, later you will see you can provide more than one Buildspec on the command line.
 Buildtest will display the Buildspec Name, a Test name, Status of the test, and full path to Buildspec file.
 Finally, buildtest will summarize the test results with list of pass and failed tests.

 In the command above we specified an absolute path to a Buildspec, alternately we can specify a relative path from ``site`` directory to build the test.
 For example, the above command could be achieved by running::